 The Händel House in Halle has an interesting exhibit on “Händel, composer of opera” where visitors can sit and watch Georg Friedrich Händel (as a sort of Monty-Python-style figure) come in, sit down at the cembalo and explain some of his operas.

-Of Händel’s forty-or-so operas I have only seen nine so far, but I’ve seen most of them several times.
+Of Händel’s forty-or-so operas I have only seen twelve so far, but I’ve seen most of them several times.
 Also I have seen three of his English-language oratorios staged as operas.
 See my post Operas by Georg Friedrich Händel for details.

 See more posts on the composer Georg Friedrich Händel.